hamed-fs/useful_commands/multipliers_project.md

 #### core

-The core directory contains any common classes and any class that may be used by more than one module.
+The core directory contains any common classes and any class that may be used by more than one feature.

 #### helpers